Alena18/FlashcardsEnglishBelarusianPetsMemoryGame/README.md

 - __Restart button__
 There is a restart button that helps to reset a game so cards will always be in a different place each time.
 The button can be used even if the game is not finished yet.

+- __Social link__
+I include also my github where someone can find more of my projects.

 ## Testing

 I tested this pages work in different browser : Chrome, Firefox, Opera, Microsoft Edge, Internet Explore.